National Gallery of Australia: Gerard Vaughan

 In October 2014, it was announced that Gerard Vaughan would be the new director of the National Gallery of Australia from 10 November.
 He was formerly director of the National Gallery of Victoria from 1999 to 2012.

 In 2014, the gallery sued antiquities dealer Subhash Kapoor in New York Supreme Court for allegedly hiding evidence that an 11th-century sculpture of Shiva Nataraja known as the Sripuranthan Natarajan Idol, bought by the gallery for A$5.6 million in 2008, had been stolen from an Indian temple in Tamil Nadu.
 The National Gallery voluntarily removed a bronze statue of the Dancing Shiva from display, as the Indian government formally requested the statue's return.

 Nick Mitzevich

-In April 2018, it was announced that Nick Mitzevich, the third of the NGA directors to be appointed from the Art Gallery of South Australia, would take over at the start of July.
+In April 2018, it was announced that Nick Mitzevich, the third NGA director to be appointed from the Art Gallery of South Australia, would take over at the start of July 2018.
+His term at the NGA has encountered several challenges: in January 2020 the gallery had to be shut because of smoke from bushfires and then again after a hailstorm.
+A couple of months later, the COVID pandemic struck, leading to a closure of over 70 days.
+In January 2021, Mitzevich had plans to re-hang the permanent collection, swapping the location of international art with that of Australian art.

+Controversies

+In February 2025, the gallery ordered Palestinian flags to be covered up on an artwork displayed as part of the Te Paepae Aora’i – Where the Gods Cannot be Fooled exhibition.
+The artists stated they had reluctantly complied with the gallery's direction on threat of the work being removed, and described it as "censorship".